-Actions: Next Steps

-(i.e. is there a strategic group that can monitor any future actions)

-Further Action Required/ Action To Be Undertaken Lead Officer and/or Lead Strategic Group Timescale for Resolution of Negative Impact (s) / Delivery of Positive Impact (s) Monitoring of participants' observance of the social distancing rules applicable to outdoor recreation in Scotland (28/5/20) Sports Operations Ongoing from facility opening Continual monitoring of the lockdown rules to enable changes in operation in line with these as they change over time Sports Operations Ongoing Pregnant women will be advised to follow public health guidance on social distancing as this becomes more available Sports Operations Ongoing Venue recovery plan to be considered as a working document and be reviewed every 2 weeks (or more frequently as required) in line with emerging guidance from UK/Scottish Infrastructure Support HR and Health and Safety to Ongoing Suggest weekly meeting of a working group comprising Infrastructure Support,
+Actions: Next Steps (i.e. is there a strategic group that can monitor any future actions) Further Action Required/ Action To Be Undertaken Lead Officer and/or Lead Strategic Group Timescale for Resolution of Negative Impact (s) / Delivery of Positive Impact (s) Monitoring of participants' observance of the social distancing rules applicable to Leisure venues and offices in Scotland () Sports Operations Ongoing from facility opening Continual monitoring of the lockdown rules to enable changes in operation in line with these as they change over time.
+Sports Operations Ongoing Pregnant women will be advised to follow public health guidance on social distancing as this becomes more available Sports Operations Ongoing Venue recovery plan to be considered as a working document and be reviewed every 2 weeks (or more frequently as required) in line with emerging guidance from UK/Scottish Government and Public Infrastructure Support Ongoing